Plain tobacco packaging: Saudi Arabia

 In September 2018, Saudi Arabia made a declaration to the World Trade Organization that it was going to introduce plain packaging in the country.
 Later in December, the Saudi Food and Drug Authority stated that plain packaging must be used by May 2019.
 The changes made Saudi Arabia the first state in the Arab world to introduce plain packaging in tobacco products.
 Retailers were allowed to sell their stock of non-compliant packs until the end of December 2019.

 Singapore

 On 11 February 2019, the Parliament of Singapore passed an amendment of the Tobacco (Control of Advertisements and Sale) Bill to mandating plain packaging on cigarettes, and that graphic health warning must take 75% of the packet's surface area.
 The law is in force since 1 July 2020.

 Slovenia

 On 15 February 2017, the Parliament of Slovenia passed a law for the introduction of plain packaging from 2020.

 South Africa

 A bill seeking to introduce plain tobacco packaging has been passed by South Africa in 2018.
 It is supported by local organisations against smoking like the National Council Against Smoking and by the World Health Organization.
 It is opposed by Japan Tobacco International and the Tobacco Institute of Southern Africa.

+Spain

+In Spain, the Ministry of Health initiated work in April 2024 to introduce plain packaging later in the year, as part of a broader legal framework to reduce the rates of tobacco consumption in the country.